 Registration Deadline: The deadline to register to vote in this state is 25 days before the day of the election.
-Forms that are mailed must be postmarked by the deadline while in person and faxed forms must be in by 5:00 p.m.
-25 days before the election.
+Forms that are mailed must be received or postmarked by the deadline.

 Party Affiliation: North Carolina has a semi-open primary.
-Unaffiliated voters may cast their ballot for either party in the primaries but registered party members can only vote their party's ballot.
+Unaffiliated voters may cast their vote in any one recognized party's primary but registered party members can only vote their party's ballot.

 VOTER REGISTRATION QUALIFICATIONS

 Age: Must be at least 18 years old or will be 18 by the next general election

 Citizenship: Must be a United States citizen

-Residency: Must be a resident of your county and must have resided at your residential address for at least 30 days before the election
+Residency: Must be a resident of your county and must have resided at your residential address for at least 30 days before the election.

-ID requirements: If you are registering by mail, and cannot provide a valid ID number (NC driver's license, DMV-issued ID card, or Social Security number), you must submit a copy of one of the following forms of current and valid identification with this application.
-If you do not provide this information, you will be required to provide one of these forms of identification to an election official when you vote for the first time in this county:
+ID requirements: If you are registering by mail, and cannot provide a valid ID number (NC driver's license, DMV-issued ID card, or Social Security number), you must submit a copy of one of the following forms of current and valid identification with this application:

 -A current and valid photo identification;